 Beginning in 1984 with a first prize at the Eckhardt-Gramatte Competition, Jamie served notice that he was a rising star.
 The CBC competition concurred, selecting him winner of the 25th National Competition for Young Performers.
 The Virginia P. Moore Award as the most promising young classical artist soon followed, further solidifying Parker’s place as one of Canada’s best.

 On-air programs have repeatedly sought out his performances.
 Mr. Parker has made frequent appearances on CBC, and performances on Bravo!, the CanWest Global Network, MuchMusic and a myriad of stations across the globe.

-A consummate professional, James is recognized as a soloist and chamber musician.
+A consummate professional, Jamie is recognized as a soloist and chamber musician.
 As well as being the pianist for Canada’s foremost ensemble, the Gryphon Trio, he has critically acclaimed performances with major Canadian symphonies like Toronto, Vancouver, National Arts Centre, Nova Scotia and many in between.
-With two JUNO recording awards and many other nominations from his vast discography, James Parker continues to graciously strive to do it all.
+With three JUNO recording awards and many other nominations from his vast discography, Jamie Parker continues to graciously strive to do it all.